luxonis/depthai-docs-website/source/pages/education.rst

 #################

-You can also check out our :code:`#community` channel on our `Discord server <https://discord.gg/EPsZHkg9Nx>`__, where you can meet people behind these projects or share your own idea / demo - we're looking forward to meet you there!
+You can also check out our :code:`#community` channel on our `Discord server <https://discord.gg/EPsZHkg9Nx>`__, where you can meet people behind these projects or share your idea/demo - we're looking forward to meeting you there!

 .. include::  /pages/includes/footer-short.rst